• Skip to primary navigation

 Here, water taxis are a way of life.
 In fact, some villas and homes stand-alone out in the shallow waters over the reef and can only be reached by boat.

-Isla Colon is considered the main island.
-It is home to the main town of the islands Bocas del Toro, generally referred to as Bocas Town.
+Isla Colon is considered the main island in Bocas del Toro.
+It is also home to the main town of the islands which is Bocas del Toro.
+Locals refer to Bocas del Toro as simply, Bocas Town.

-here that you’ll find restaurants, bars, and shops, along with plenty of vendors selling tours and adventure activities.
+Bocas Town is where you’ll find many of the island’s best restaurants, bars, and shops, along with plenty of vendors selling tours and adventure activities.

 Each island has its own vibe and unique offering of activities.
-An array of endless adventures can be found riding the water taxis to the different areas of Bocas del Toro.
+An array of endless adventures and Bocas del Toro attractions can be experienced by riding the water taxis from place to place.

 If you’re looking for an adventurous yet affordable island vacation where you can meet people from all over the world, this is the place to be.